habibaesam13/Job-Portal-with-API/README.md

 - **PUT /api/jobs/{id}**: Update a job post (admin only).
 - **DELETE /api/jobs/{id}**: Delete a job post (admin only).

-## Contributing

-Feel free to fork this repository, create a new branch, and submit a pull request with improvements or bug fixes.

-## License

-This project is licensed under the MIT License.

 ## Acknowledgements

 - Laravel for the powerful PHP framework.